George Washington University School of Engineering and Applied Science: Undergraduate programs

 Systems Engineering is a multidisciplinary field that applies engineering techniques and mathematical methods to improve planning and decision making.
 By observing systems composed of people, machines, and procedures, Systems Engineers attempt to model and predict the behavior of complex systems so that they can be (re)designed to operate optimally.

 Graduate programs

 As of the Spring 2017 semester, SEAS offers 12 master's programs, 8 doctoral programs, and 13 certificate programs.
-It also facilitates a number of combined B.S./M.S. programs for current GW undergraduate students, as well as accelerated master's programs with global partner institutions and special programs for working professionals in select tech and government agencies located in Washington, D.C. and Northern Virginia, such as Booz Allen Hamilton.
+It also facilitates a number of combined B.S./M.S. programs for current GW undergraduate students, as well as accelerated master's programs with global partner institutions and special programs for working professionals in select tech and government agencies located in Washington, D.C., and Northern Virginia, such as Booz Allen Hamilton.

 As of Fall 2016, there were 834 graduate students enrolled in a master's or doctorate program.
 In terms of gender ratio, 27% of the graduate students at SEAS are female, one of the highest in the country.

 Degree programs are offered in the following fields of study.
-They may be completed full-time or part-time on George Washington University's main campus in Foggy Bottom & off-campus sites in Arlington, Virginia:
+They may be completed full-time or part-time on George Washington University's main campus in Foggy Bottom and off-campus sites in Arlington, Virginia: